jingw222/raspicam_vision_lite/README.md

 # RasPiCam Vision Lite

-RasPiCam Vision Lite is a minimalistic and lightweight [Flask](https://palletsprojects.com/p/flask) web app that serves on [Raspberry Pi](https://www.raspberrypi.org) and streams live video from its camera module while doing on-device image classification asynchronously with [TensorFlow Lite](https://www.tensorflow.org/lite) models.
+RasPiCam Vision Lite is a minimalistic and lightweight [Flask](https://palletsprojects.com/p/flask) web app that serves on [Raspberry Pi](https://www.raspberrypi.org) and streams live video from its camera module at high framerates while doing on-device image classification asynchronously with [TensorFlow Lite](https://www.tensorflow.org/lite) models.

 With RasPiCam Vision Lite, efficiently serving and comparing multiple TensorFlow Lite models for image classification is just a few clicks away.
+It takes advantage of multiprocessing and shifts the computational heavy lifting of inferencing into dedicated subprocesses, independent of video streaming feed.

 ![demo](img/demo.png)